What Does A VPN Hide From Parents?

 If a site’s address starts with “https,” which is the standard for almost every website today, your data is encrypted just as securely as it would be if you used a VPN.
 Additionally, most browsers will have a pop-up message that warns you if you’re about to enter an unsecured site.

 Why should I care if my child uses a VPN?
+And what does a VPN hide?

 Parental controls that are used to block or restrict content, websites, and apps deny access are based on the IP address of the user.
 When accessing the internet through a VPN, your filters see a different IP address so it isn’t able to apply the rules.
 This means that your child can use a VPN to easily bypass the settings you’ve put in place to keep them from accessing restricted content or platforms.
 Similarly, students can get around their school’s internet restrictions, accessing blocked websites that have inappropriate content or that chew up the entire network’s bandwidth.